sajibsrs/corx-lang/readme.md

 "Trust the programmer" - `corx`

+> [!NOTE]
-**# This project aims to create a fully hand-crafted compiler, written from scratch.**
+> This project aims to create a fully hand-crafted compiler, written from scratch.

 ![corx programming language](./corx-lang.png)

 ## # About `corx`
  `corx` is a simple, efficient programming language designed for systems-level programming with a focus on manual memory management and minimalistic syntax.
 With `corx`, you have full control over system resources, offering maximum performance and clarity, without the overhead of complex language features.
 Whether you're developing performance-critical applications or need a low-level language with modern features like contract-based design, `corx` is built to meet those needs.

+> [!TIP]
-Explore the [documentation](https://sajibsrs.github.io/corx-lang/) and learn how `corx` can help you write clean, efficient, and performance-driven code.
+> Explore the [documentation](https://sajibsrs.github.io/corx-lang/) and learn how `corx` can help you write clean, efficient, and performance-driven code.

 ## # Status
 ### 1. Lexer : complete(initial)